farzad-mos/CV_engineer/1_CV_programming/Manual.md

 # Drone Camera Image Simulator

-This program generates a simulated drone camera image from a satellite image, as per the Lendurai Computer Vision Engineer job assignment.
+This program generates a simulated drone camera image from a satellite image.
 It takes a satellite image and parameters (x, y, altitude, tilt) to produce an output image mimicking a drone's view.
 It supports optional winter and thermal effects.

 ## Prerequisites
 - Ubuntu 24.04